You’re awaiting a package to be delivered and you have received an update stating USPS Awaiting Delivery scan.

-Here are some reasons you might be seeing a USPS awaiting delivery scan alert for an unreasonable amount of time, (i.e over 24hrs).
+Here are some reasons you might be seeing a USPS awaiting delivery scan alert for an unreasonable amount of time, (i.e. over 24 hours).

 If the driver doesn’t make the final scan when making the delivery at your address, the alert will remain stuck on USPS Awaiting Delivery Scan.

 This can be confusing and may only be rectified much later in the day once the driver sees that the system shows that your package needs delivery, but they have already completed it.

 - Related Content: Awaiting Delivery Scan after Out for Delivery

 So, we’ve established that the USPS Awaiting Delivery Scan update normally comes prior to final delivery.